pettmatt/docker-wordpress-dev-environment/README.md

 ## Part 5, Issues & Improvements

 Throughout the usage of this docker environment I have come across issues that prevent the development experience from being smooth.
 On this chapter my aim is to present the issues and improvements.

-The issues:
+### Issues

 **1) Exposed directories don't offer enough flexibility**